 - Moose prefer shady, wet areas such as bogs and marshes.

-- Always be aware when you are driving after dark and be alert for any moose in the road.
+- Always be aware when you are driving after dark.
+Be alert for any moose in the road.

 Some local moose “hangouts”:

 - Turn left on Depot Street from Greenville Junction to Shirley.
 Go right in Shirley, through town onto the dirt road toward The Forks.
-Beware this road may not be passable during winter and spring.
+This road may not be passable during winter and spring.

-- Take Route 15 South and look for moose between the upper and lower Shirley turn-offs in the bog area.
+- Take Route 15 South.
+Look for moose between the upper and lower Shirley turn-offs in the bog area.

-Airplanes hold a very special place in the history of Moosehead Lake, and its heritage is celebrated every year at the International Seaplane Fly-in.
-Book your accommodations today, they fill up fast!
+Airplanes hold an extraordinary place in the history of Moosehead Lake.
+Its heritage is celebrated every year at the International Seaplane Fly-in.
+Book your accommodations today.
+They fill up fast!